 Well, the output is based on results and points.
 Going into the season, I suggested that scoring roughly half of Bottas’ points was a realistic aim for the rookie.
 Given that, an output of just 6 points is considered poor, regardless of potential mitigating circumstances.
 The Alfa Romeo points totals are the most imbalanced on the grid, after all.

-In his defense, almost all of Bottas’ points were delivered at the start of the year, when Zhou’s lack of experience really showed.
-Zhou developed as the season progressed, which can be shown by a steady rise in his rating, even if the points scoreboard doesn’t reflect that.
-Finally, rookies have also often struggled to deliver in their first year (Mazepin, Schumacher and Tsunoda are all near the bottom of ranked drivers for 2021, for example).
-There have been signs this year that he can deliver, but he’ll need to score more points relative to his teammate next year to show he can turn potential into reality.
+In his defense, almost all of Bottas’ points were delivered at the start of the year.
+This would have been when Zhou’s lack of experience really showed.
+His development can be shown by a steady rise in his rating, even if the points scoreboard doesn’t reflect that.
+Finally, rookies have also often struggled to deliver in their first year.
+(Mazepin, Schumacher and Tsunoda are all near the bottom of ranked drivers for 2021, for example).
+There have been signs that he can deliver, but he’ll need to score more points relative to his teammate next year to show he can turn potential into reality.

 19) Mick Schumacher, 55% (0)

 Schumacher’s debut year against Mazepin was encouraging, and the expectation was that a year’s experience would help him become a more consistent driver.
-The reality was quite different, with his tendency to crash the car still not fully ironed out, and his perceived speed from last year far less impressive when pitted against a known benchmark like Magnussen.
-Two consecutive points finishes in the middle of the season (seen in the graph below as a jump in his rating) seemed like a breakthrough, but it never fully carried through to the rest of the year.
+The reality was quite different.
+His tendency to crash the car was still not fully ironed out, and his perceived speed from last year far less impressive when pitted against a known benchmark like Magnussen.
+Two consecutive points finishes in the middle of the season seemed like a breakthrough.
+(See in the graph below as a jump in his rating.)
+However, it never fully carried through to the rest of the year.

 Like Zhou, Schumacher was comfortably outscored by a teammate that is not considered top tier in Formula One.
 It’s now looking like Schumacher will be out of Formula One, and it’s an open question whether it’s a good move by Haas or not.
-As a rule of thumb, a score of 50-60% is on the bubble of when driver’s typically lose their drives (Giovinazzi scored 56% last year, for example), although rookies are often given a bit more leeway.
+As a rule of thumb, a score of 50-60% is on the bubble of when driver’s typically lose their drives.
+(Giovinazzi scored 56% last year, for example.)
 Given this, it was reasonable for Haas to be looking elsewhere.

 18) Kevin Magnussen, 62% (N/A)